microsoftgraph/msgraph-sdk-java/README.md

 # Preview Microsoft Graph SDK for Java
-This client library is currently in private preview status.
-This means that:
-- The API surface may change significantly
-- Non-blocking issues *may* be triaged at a slower pace
-- You may submit feedback through issues or PRs.
-You will have a better chance of your changes being implemented if they are submitted before public preview release
-- We do not define an SLA or support strategy for this library

-We welcome your feedback as we drive the quality of this to general availability.
+*This SDK is currently in preview.
+Please continue to provide [feedback](https://github.com/microsoftgraph/msgraph-sdk-java/issues/new) as we iterate towards a production-supported library.*

 # Get started with the Microsoft Graph SDK for Java

-Integrate the [Microsoft Graph API](https://graph.microsoft.io/en-us/getting-started) into your Java application!
+Integrate the [Microsoft Graph API](https://developer.microsoft.com/graph) into your Java application!

 ## 1. Installation
 ### 1.1 Install via Gradle
-*This package will not be available via Gradle until it hits public preview.
-You will need to download the source and reference the package locally.*

 Add the JCenter repository and a compile dependency for `microsoft-graph` to your project's `build.gradle`

 ```gradle